ruslanbyku/FuzzTrigger/README.md

 into one entity and compiled into an executable fuzzer program that can test the code for bugs and vulnerabilities.

-*AutoFuzz* is a tentative and provisional name, so it may be changed over time.
+*FuzzTrigger* is a tentative and provisional name, so it may be changed over time.
 It uses [libFuzzer](https://llvm.org/docs/LibFuzzer.html) and [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) in